 |100 ~ 500 million Yen||60,000 Yen|

-*The table above has been updated to account for a reduction in stamp tax which applies to transactions that take place between April 1, 2014 and March 31, 2018.
+*The stamp tax rates indicated above are the reduced tax rates which applies to transactions that take place between April 1, 2018 and March 31, 2020.

 This tax is paid upon transfer of ownership, and also when a mortgage is taken out on a property.
 A judicial scrivener will provide an estimate of the registration tax that must be paid.